Citroen C4 review - MPG, CO2 and running costs

 With a choice of petrol, diesel or all-electric powertrains, the C4 offers great flexibility

 While the C4 is competitively priced, with a bit of determined haggling you should still be able to negotiate a discount with your Citroen dealer.
-With no plug-in hybrid tech on offer, it’s a straight choice between petrol or diesel power, or the all-electric e-C4 model.
+With no plug-in hybrid tech on offer, it’s a straight choice between petrol, diesel or all-electric power.

-A company car driver covering more miles may be better served with a C4 diesel version, as the claimed fuel economy figure climbs to over 60mpg, while the BiK tax rate falls to 26 per cent.
-Although more expensive to buy, the all-electric e-C4 offers a 217-mile range and zero CO2 emissions, which again could attract business users keen to reduce their tax bill.
+A company car driver covering more miles will be better served with a C4 diesel version, because the claimed fuel economy figure climbs to well over 60mpg, while CO2 emissions fall to between 113g/km and 125g/km.

-The entry-level C4 1.2 PureTech Sense version sits in group 13 for insurance, while the top-spec 153bhp Shine Plus petrol variant is in group 22.
-In comparison, the Kia XCeed petrol range starts from group 12, rising to group 19 for a 158bhp ‘4’ model.
+The entry-level C4 1.2 PureTech in Sense trim sits in insurance group 13, while the top-spec 153bhp Shine Plus petrol variant is in group 22.
+In comparison, the Kia XCeed petrol range starts from group 12, rising to group 19 for a 158bhp ‘4’ spec model.

-Insurance premiums won’t be particularly affected if you go for a C4 with a diesel engine, as all of the oil burners sit in groups 16 to 21.
+Insurance premiums won’t be particularly affected if you go for a C4 with a diesel engine, because all of the oil burners sit in groups 16 to 21, meanwhile, the e-C4 lands in groups 22 to 23.

 In this review